rebelappstudio/accessibility_tools/README.md

 }
 ```

+Checks only run in debug mode, and is compiled out of release builds.

+*TODO: Screenshots*

 ## Current checkers

 ### Semantic label checker

-Ensures buttons (and any other tappable widget) have an associated semantic label.
+Ensures buttons (and other tappable widgets) have an associated semantic label.

 For example, this button is missing a label: